07:15 Opening of the exhibition/registration - Please note: increased security measures apply!

 11:00 The cyber power failure

-Sönke Marahrens, Head of Department at the Bundeswehr, Digitalisation Centre and Cyber and Information Space Capability Development, German Armed Forces
+Sönke Marahrens, Head of Department, Digitalisation Centre and Cyber and Information Space Capability Development, German Armed Forces

 Chair: Dirk Peglow, Federal Chairman, BDK